AgentMail does email. MultiMail proves it was your agent.

 How MultiMail solves this

 MultiMail is an email API built specifically for AI agents, with the accountability layer built in from the start.
-Every outbound message carries an ECDSA-signed `X-MultiMail-Agent-Identity` header that cryptographically binds the sending agent to the message — no post-hoc attribution required.
+Every outbound message carries an ECDSA-signed `X-MultiMail-Identity` claim that cryptographically binds the sending agent to the message — no post-hoc attribution required.
 The graduated oversight model (read_only → gated_all → gated_send → monitored → autonomous) is formally verified in Lean 4, so the behavioral guarantees aren't marketing claims — they're machine-checked proofs.
 Pre-send domain intelligence runs on every recipient address before the message leaves your account, flagging disposable addresses, newly registered domains, and known phishing infrastructure.
 EU AI Act compliance documentation is included for high-risk AI system operators.

 1